-The Diocese of Bath and Wells wants listed Spiritual Directors and those they direct to be safe from harm and so they expect that all Spiritual Directors in the directory will:
+The Diocese of Bath and Wells wants Spiritual Directors listed on the register and those they direct to be safe from harm and so they expect that all Spiritual Directors in the directory will:

-- Have completed a registration form and have been accepted as a Bath and Wells Spiritual Director - 2.
+- 1. Have completed a registration form and have been accepted as a Bath and Wells Spiritual Director - 2.
 Be receiving spiritual direction themselves not less than four times a year - 3.
 Have been safely recruited, including a DBS check - 4.
 Have kept their safeguarding training up to date based on the requirements established in these guidelines - 5.
-Understand, and follow, issues of good practice, safeguarding and confidentiality (Appendices 2 and 3) - Be receiving supervision for their ministry either by a trained supervisor or within a peer group.
+Understand, and follow, issues of good practice, safeguarding and confidentiality (Appendices 2 and 3) - 6.
+Be receiving and engaged with supervision for their ministry either by a trained supervisor or within a peer group.
 (Appendix 4) - 7.
 Pay attention to their ongoing training and development (Appendix 5)

-If, having read the Appendices, you have any questions or concerns about any of the above guidance, please speak with the Bishops' Advisor for Spiritual Direction.
+If, having read the Appendices, you have any questions or concerns about any of the above guidance, please speak with the Bishops' Advisor for Spiritual Direction or in their absence the diocesan Ministry Training and Support Team Leader.